Regiment of Riflemen: Service in the War of 1812

-Operations in Florida

-A group of Georgians, calling themselves "Patriots", crossed into Spanish East Florida and, on March 17, 1812, captured Amelia Island from the Spanish garrison.
-The Patriots then "ceded" Amelia Island and the surrounding area to the United States.
-On April 12, 1812, two companies of the regiment under the command of then Lieutenant Colonel Thomas A. Smith occupied Fort Mose, Spanish East Florida as part of the Patriot War.
-The riflemen received little support from the US Government or the Patriots.
-Smith attempted a siege of St. Augustine, Florida, but his supply lines were not secure and the Spanish garrison of Castillo de San Marcos threatened his command.
-The Spanish counterattacked Fort Mose and Smith retreated to an encampment further from St. Augustine, Florida.
-On May 16, 1812, the Spanish set fire to Fort Mose to prevent its reoccupation.
-Troops retreated to Point Petre, Georgia under the leadership of Captain Abraham A. Massias.
-All US troops were withdrawn from East Florida by May 1813.

-Raid on Gananoque

 When war was declared on June 18, 1812, Captain Benjamin Forsyth's company of the regiment was stationed in New York City.
 In July 1812, Forsyth led his company to Sacketts Harbor, New York from which, on September 20–21, 1812, he, his company and supporting militia attacked British stores at Gananoque, Upper Canada.
 Forsyth surprised the Canadian militiamen and was able to capture muskets, ammunition and prisoners.
 Forsyth's party set fire to stores they could not carry and returned safely to Sackets Harbor from the raid.
 Forsyth's losses were one man killed and one wounded.

-Skirmish near the garrison of Ogdensburg

-Benjamin Forsyth needed firewood for his barracks.
-Forsyth sent Bennet C. Riley with about a half dozen riflemen upriver to gather some wood in a boat.
-Riley and his men tried to stay by their side as close as possible and as stealthily as possible.
-But a group of British gunboats spotted Riley's boat crew and set upon them.
-Benjamin Forsyth and his riflemen rowed out on their boat providing sniper covering fire for Riley's crew.
-The British gunboats were held at bay as Riley and Forsyth both withdrew safely back to their fort in their boats.

-Attempted Deployment to Queenston Heights

 In October 1812, two companies of riflemen were assigned to participate in the Battle of Queenston Heights; however disagreement between Major General Stephen Van Rensselaer and Brigadier General Alexander Smyth resulted in those companies being withdrawn because Smyth thought it more important that they clean their camp following a storm.
 Ultimately, the U.S. attempt to take Queenston failed.